gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 #### Catalog Repositories

 Catalog Repositories are what your developer teams will use when running `terragrunt catalog` within their delegated repository.
-This defaults to your `infrastructure-modules` reposistory but you can customize this list and the values will be vended into the newly createed repository.
+This defaults to your `infrastructure-modules` repository but you can customize this list and the values will be vended into the newly created repository.

 [catalog-repositories](/2.0/reference/accountfactory/configurations#catalog-repositories)

-#### GitHub Collaboratoes
+#### GitHub Collaborators

 GitHub Collaborators is a list of teams to automatically grant access to the new repository.
 This is optional to use as you can also manually set up access controls, but we do recommend configuring some teams and permissions to smooth out the vending process.